-The Council's Waste Services have been consulted on the application and respond that they are satisfied with proposed waste separation and collection arrangements subject to residents being responsible for presenting waste/recycling containers at the kerbside for collection.
+The Council's Waste Services have been consulted on the application and are satisfied with the proposed waste separation and collection arrangements subject to the presentation of waste/recycling containers at the kerbside for collection.
+The Councils Roads Services confirm that large waste collection vehicles can safely enter and manoeuvre within the site to service the waste facility of the site.